 Permit fees are based on the type of permit, the work proposed, the valuation of the work, and the staff that need to review the work.

 Step 1b: Still need help?
-Schedule a 15-minute appointment
+Schedule a free 15-minute appointment

 - Meet with a City Planner to receive information about planning and Zoning and Tree Code requirements that apply to your property.